rails/rails/guides/source/action_mailbox_basics.md

 end
 ```

-For example, the above will match any email sent to `save@` to a 'forwards' mailbox.
-Which we need to create.
+For example, the above will match any email sent to `save@` to a 'forwards' mailbox, which we will need to create.

 ### Create a mailbox